-Thinking of learning as a one-step process that you completed as soon as you graduated from college is sure to hold you back in nearly every aspect of life.
+Thinking of learning as a one-step process you complete as soon as you graduate from college is sure to hold you back in nearly every aspect of life.

-It will undoubtedly keep you back in your job, and it may even hold you back in your relationships or your hobbies.
+It will undoubtedly keep you back in your job and may even hold you back in your relationships or hobbies.

 Happy People Look For The Positive Side Of Things

 Daily optimism is a huge part of a happy life.

 Focusing on what you do not have, what you did not accomplish, or what bothers you about your place in life fills you with negativity.

 Whatever you regularly focus on will become more amplified in your mind over time.